 Veteran Spanish instructors at AACC analyzed the objectives of the required courses to determine which courses students would need to reach a minimum proficiency target of "Intermediate-Mid" according to the ACTFL Proficiency Guidelines.
 They considered the course themes, assessments, and grammar requirements that will provide students the opportunities they need to reach this minimum target.
 Communication in the written and spoken language are the focus of the required courses.
 The Chairperson of the Department of World Languages will oversee the Spanish certificate program with support from the Assistant Dean and Dean.
-Given that the courses included in this proposed certificate program already exist in the Department of World Language's curriculum, the Department of World Languages and the School of Liberal Arts believe that packaging these courses in the proposed Spanish certificate program would best fit the academic goals of students desiring to develop excellent communication skills in Spanish necessary for a variety of careers and some tailored transfer pathways.
+The Department of World Languages and the School of Liberal Arts believe that packaging these courses in the proposed Spanish certificate program update would best fit the academic goals of students desiring to develop excellent communication skills in Spanish necessary for a variety of careers and some tailored transfer pathways.